Today’s video is about a really trendy subject: chatbot.

 Overall, we are happy to give it a try to new technologies, but we really want to be sure we are asked for it, and it doesn’t come as a surprise!
 Don’t we?

-So long story short, use chatbots to automate structured processes that are usually boring but don’t use it to replace humans, yet.
+Long story short, use chatbots to automate structured processes that are usually boring.
+But don’t use it to replace humans, yet.
 We are still better than what you think!